 ELK for Software developers

 Software developers can easily develop products for different devices starting from existing code bases, essentially using the code originally written for desktop to use in embedded platforms.
-Unlike dedicated DSP systems, which require extensive porting and optimization, the ELK SDK allows existing VST titles to be simply re-compiled on ELK.
+Unlike dedicated DSP systems, which require extensive porting and optimization, the ELK SDK allows existing VST and RE titles to be simply re-compiled on ELK.
 Many developers get their titles running on ELK the same day they receive the SDK.

 ELK allows software developers and service providers to enter the new, untapped markets of musical instruments and embedded technologies focusing only on core software – while ELK takes care of all hardware-related aspects.

 ELK supports UIs running on different devices (mobile, desktop, embedded displays) and allows immediate porting of existing VSTs, also written in JUCE, or Rack Extension.

 - Easily build multi-device products starting from desktop code bases